Become a Volunteer

 - Results of your Protective Behaviors quiz and proof of completion will be sent to Special Olympics North Dakota by Special Olympics Inc.

-- The volunteer application (along with a photo of your driver's license or other state-issued ID) can be submitted below.
+- The volunteer application (along with a photo of your driver's license or other state-issued ID- if applicable) can be submitted below.
 You can also fax it to (701) 772-1265 or send it in by mail to Special Olympics North Dakota, 2616 South 26th Street, Grand Forks, ND 58201.

 To get involved as a "Day-of-Event" Volunteer or as an official, scorer, or timer, you must complete the following Class C Volunteer requirements: